Shad0w112/Logger-/README.md

 ---

 ### **CSTI&SSTI**
-*First, use tools like AutoRepeater(https://github.com/nccgroup/AutoRepeater) to input for example {{110*110}} in the fields, then check the response for the number 12100, which indicates a potential client-side or server-side template injection vulnerability.*
+*First, use tools like AutoRepeater(https://github.com/nccgroup/AutoRepeater) to input for example `{{110*110}}` or ... in the fields, then check the response for the number 12100, which indicates a potential client-side or server-side template injection vulnerability.*

 **Filter:**
 `Response.Body CONTAINS "12100"`